LarsBehrenberg/IA-prototype/content/posts/impressionist-art-thefts.md

         imageUrl: /assets/art-thefts-cezanne-view-of-auvers-sur-oise.jpg
       - imageTitle: Houses at Auvers by Vincent Van Gogh, 1890, Toledo Museum of Art
         imageUrl: /assets/art-thefts-van-gogh-houses-at-auvers.jpg
-    buttonToggle: true
+    buttonToggle: false
   - textTitle: The Lane of Poplars at Moret (Alfred Sisley, 2007)
     text: >-
       ### Alfred Sisley’s 1890 work, The Lane of Poplars, was stolen from the
       Musée des Beaux-Arts in Nice.

-      The painting was purloined together with [Monet](https://thingstodoeverywhere.com/claude-monet-biography.html)’s ‘Cliffs near Dieppe’ and two other works by[ Jan Brueghel the Elder](https://en.wikipedia.org/wiki/Jan_Brueghel_the_Elder), with a combined value of €22 million.
+      The painting was purloined together with [Monet](/claude-monet-biography)’s ‘Cliffs near Dieppe’ and two other works by[ Jan Brueghel the Elder](https://en.wikipedia.org/wiki/Jan_Brueghel_the_Elder), with a combined value of €22 million.

-      Amazingly, this was the third time this work by [Sisley](alfred-sisley-biography.html) had been stolen as it had previously been taken in both 1978 and 1988.
+      Amazingly, this was the third time this work by [Sisley](/alfred-sisley-biography) had been stolen as it had previously been taken in both 1978 and 1988.

       The robbery was executed by four or five individuals.
 They entered the museum at 1pm on a Sunday in August.
 They had a targeted approach and knew the location of each of the paintings they were looking for.